isabella232/media-analytics.en-1/help/sdk-implement/analytics-with-ott/track-app-states.md

   ADBMobile.analytics.trackState("State Name",{});
   ```

 The state name is reported in the `View State` variable in Adobe Mobile services, and a view is recorded for each `trackState` call.
-In other Analytics interfaces, `View State` is reported as `Page Name` and `state views` is reported as `page views`.
+In other Analytics interfaces, `View State` is reported as `Page Name`; `state views` is reported as `page views`.

-In addition to the `State Name`, you can send additional context data with each track action call:
+In addition to `State Name`, you can send additional context data with each track action call:

 * **Roku -**